Work on yourself more than you do on your job.

 - See the world with a glass half full mentality.
 You can learn to train yourself how to be happier and have a positive attitude.
 The book The Happiness Advantage by Shawn Achor can help you learn how to do this.

-- Start a blog about something you love.
-Blogging is a great way to focus on personal development.
-It’s the way I have, and I can’t imagine my life about it.
-Blogging is a platform you can use to learn about any subject.
+- Start a business you’re passionate about.
+Starting an online business is a great way to focus on personal development.
+It’s how I have, and I can’t imagine my life about it.

 - Stay motivated.
 Like Zig Ziglar said, “People often say that motivation doesn’t last.
 Well, neither does bathing – that’s why we recommend it daily.”
-Here’s 6 podcast episodes for motivation that I’m obsessed with.
+Here are 6 podcast episodes for motivation that I’m obsessed with.

 - Implement supportive habits.
 It’s not enough to rely on motivation.
 You need to implement habits into your life.
-Learn how to implement better habits into your life.
+Read 11 Habits You Need To Stop to get started.

 - Limit your TV to less than 30 minutes / day on average.
 TV is such a time suck and it’s completely passive.
 Instead of watching TV, evaluate a better use of your time that aligns with your values.